alces-software/knowledgebase/docs/source/hardware-drivers/hardware-drivers-overview.rst

 About
 -----

 Some clusters may require custom hardware drivers for your chosen operating system.
-This package will create an environment that allows nodes to run installers on its first boot to build the driver against the up-to-date OS.
+This can be the case for both bare-metal hardware and cloud-based resources for devices such as Infiniband or other accelerated network technologies, GPU and FPGA cards or RAID controllers.
+This package will create an environment that allows nodes to run installers during first-boot to build the driver against the up-to-date operating system packages.

 Components
 ----------